A limited liability company (LLC) is a business structure formed to protect the personal assets of its owners from liability.

 This means that the LLC owner reports the LLC's profits and business expenses (advertising and promotion costs, for example) on Schedule C of their personal federal Form, submitted along with the 1040 tax return.

-In this case, there isn't a separate taxation form or schedule used by single-member LLCs as they are taxed like any other sole proprietorship.
+In our experience, we found that there isn't a separate taxation form or schedule used by single-member LLCs as they are taxed like any other sole proprietorship.

 How Are LLC Members Taxed?